List decoding of repeated codes: Computer experiments

-We have implemented in MAGMA the decoding algorithm described in section \ref{sec:interp-repe}: given the codeword $c=(0,\ldots,0)$ in a $[n,k,d]$ Reed-Solomon code we consider the repeated codeword $(c,\ldots,c) \in C^\ell$.
+We have implemented in MAGMA the decoding algorithm described in Section~\ref{sec:interp-repe}: given the codeword $c=(0,\ldots,0)$ in a $[n,k,d]$ Reed-Solomon code we consider the repeated codeword $(c,\ldots,c) \in C^\ell$.
 In particular we choose $n=63$, $\ell=5$ and several values for $k$.
-We consider $\tau$ errors in $\tau$ uniformly distributed random positions among the $\ell n$ positions, so it is possible that more than one error may occur in position $i$.
+We consider $\ttt$ errors in $\ttt$ uniformly distributed random positions among the $\ell n$ positions, so it is possible that more than one error may occur in position $i$.
 We apply the algorithm in \cite{Lee-Michael1} with the prescribed multiplicities described using the multiplicity assignment (1) and (2) with $b=\lfloor \ell / 2 \rfloor + 1 = 3$ and $b= \lfloor \ell / 2 \rfloor =2$.
-We ran the procedure $10000$ times each for different values of $\tau$.
+We ran the procedure $10000$ times each for different values of $\ttt$.
 We declare success if the sent codeword is in the output list.
 For multiplicity assignment (2) the list has always size one since we are doing linear interpolation, and for multiplicity assignment (1) all the experiments produce size one as well.

-\begin{enumerate} \item Consider as block code a RS code with parameters $[63,14,50]$ over $\mathbb{F}_{2^6}$, hence the repeated code, with $\ell=5$, has parameters $[315,14,250]$.
-Our simulations in tables \ref{RS-63-14} and \ref{RS-63-14-m1} show that we can uniquely decode about $229$ errors using multiplicity assignment (1), $187$ errors using multiplicity assignment (2) with $b=3$ and $219$ errors using multiplicity assignment (2) with $b=2$.
+\begin{enumerate} \item Consider as block code the RS code with parameters $[63,14,50]$ over $\mathbb{F}_{2^6}$.
+The repeated code with $\ell=5$ has parameters $[315,14,250]$.
+Our simulations in Tables~\ref{RS-63-14} and~\ref{RS-63-14-m1} show that we can uniquely decode about $226$ errors using multiplicity assignment (1), $183$ errors using multiplicity assignment (2) with $b=3$ and $218$ errors using multiplicity assignment (2) with $b=2$.
 However, the algorithm using multiplicity assignment (2) with $b=3$ is about 12 times (resp 6 times with $b=2$) faster than the algorithm using multiplicity assignment (1).

-We compare the previous algorithms with the list decoding of the RS code over $\mathbb{F}_{2^9}$ with parameters $[315,14,302]$ and multiplicity one, we can decode about the same amount of errors than with multiplicity assignment (1) but it is 21 times slower than the one with multiplicity assignment (1) and 133 times slower than the one with multiplicity assignment (2) and $b=2$ see table \ref{RS-315-14}.
+We compare the previous algorithms with list decoding of the RS code over $\mathbb{F}_{2^9}$ with parameters $[315,14,302]$.
+Using multiplicity one we can decode about the same number of errors as with multiplicity assignment (1) but it is 176 times slower than the one with multiplicity assignment (1) and 1077 times slower than the simulation with multiplicity assignment (2) and $b=2$, see Table~\ref{RS-315-14}.